 For users who are not comfortable with all that downloading and unzipping, we also offer the option of ordering a USB drive with your file collecton.
-All of the files in the collection(s) you order will be copied directly to the USB drive, uncompressed and ready to use, and the drive mailed to you.
+All of the files in the collection(s) you order are copied directly to the USB drive, uncompressed and ready to use, and the drive is mailed to you.
 All you have to do is plug it into your computer or your Yamaha keyboard and everything is ready to go.

-I have eliminated any additional Shipping and Handling charges from the individual collection prices since there are no additional postage or media costs if you download the collection.
-These costs are involved in the mailing of USB drives so the cost of the drives reflects not only the actual drive cost, but also copying all the files to the drive, which can take several hours, and packaging and mailing the drive to you.
+I eliminated any Shipping and Handling charges from the individual collection prices since there are no additional postage or media costs if you download the collection.
+These costs are involved in the mailing of USB drives.
+The cost of the USB drive reflects the actual drive cost plus the copying of all the files to the drive, which can take several hours, and packaging and mailing the drive to you.

 So, if you want to add more styles to your own style library, you have serveral options available: